revisiit/fantastic-froyo/README.md

 ## Getting Started

 ### Setting up the Project
-Move into the backend directory: `cd~/revisiit/fantastic-froyo`
+Move into the backend directory: `cd fantastic-froyo`

 Install the dependencies : `npm install`